ewoodhead/QuantumNPA.jl/README.md

     order separated by underscores, e.g., `"A"` (same as party number `1`), `"AB"` (party `28`), `"A_B"` (party vector `[1, 2]`), `"A_BC"` (party
     vector `[1, 55]`).
+  Parties are always converted to and stored internally in monomials in the vector-of-integers form.
+Operators associated to different parties are considered to commute if and only if the intersection of the party vectors is empty.
 - The parameters called `input`, `output`, and `index` can be either integers or arrays or ranges of integers.
 - The parameter `conj` is optional and defaults to `false` if it is omitted.